Voltage Transformer (Three-Phase)

 Voltage vector for V-I option, (secondary side - RMS) —

-vector of effective values of voltage VAC
+the vector of effective voltage values of the VAC

 Details